Benjamin William Hastings

 Benjamin William Hastings (born 15 November 1991) is a Northern Irish Christian music artist, known for being a member of Australian worship bands Hillsong Worship and Hillsong United.
-He now resides in Los Angeles.
+He now resides in Nashville.
 He is the writer of many famous songs, most notably the RIAA platinum-certified Christian contemporary song "100 Billion X (So Will I)" During his solo career, he has released three studio albums, two extended plays, and twelve singles.